chhavip/Git-Guide/README.md

 ##Set Up
-In order to set up the user through terminal:
+In order to set up the user through terminal, follow these steps:

 `git config --global user.name <name>`